pcubillos/pyratbay/docs/spec_tutorial.rst

 exist, the codel will attempt to produce it (provided all necessary input parameters are set in the configuration file).
-The atmospheric model can be produced with ``Pyrat Bay`` or be a custom input from the user (as long as it follows the right format).
+The atmospheric model can be produced with ``Pyrat Bay`` or be a custom input from the user (as long as it follows the right format, see the `API <file:///home/pcubillos/Dropbox/IWF/projects/2014_pyratbay/sphinxdoc-pyratbay/html/api.html#pyratbay.io.write_atm>`_).

 Spectrum Sampling